 DSYNC is a system integration platform that specializes in synchronizing order data, customer data and product data between multiple applications.
 DSYNC is used to synchronise multiple applications with the Magento product including inventory platforms, accounting platforms, email, point of sale and loyalty.

 For the DSYNC application to function we require a simple extension to be applied to the Magento 2 website.
-The DSYNC team have been part of the Magento community for approx 8 years and can help out with any questions or support required.

 What does the extension do?